Appearance

 Declared once in the source via $expose; obtained through each framework's native ref mechanism.

-The verbs are show / hide, not open / close on purpose: an open verb would collide with the open model prop, and a close verb would collide with the @close event (ROZ121). show / hide are clear, collision-free, and — unlike focus — not inherited HTMLElement members, so there is no ROZ137 warning on the Lit custom element.
+The verbs are show / hide, not open / close, on purpose: an open verb would collide with the open model prop, and a close verb would collide with the @close event (a compile error). show / hide are clear and collision-free, and unlike focus they are not inherited HTMLElement members, so there is no override warning on the Lit custom element.

 Slots